Welcome!

 1. Sophisticated Models and Algorithms for Applications

 This line of research focusses on the solution of various combinatorial optimization problems that arise as economic and interdisciplinary applications.
 Specifically, it is my passion to design and improve mathematical models with emphasis on their better practical solution, and to develop sophisticated solution techniques that go far beyond “plugging a model into a solver”.
+Methods of mine have been applied in business practice, e.g. by Siemens for manufacturing projects.
+Currently, I run projects on further industrial as well as health-care applications.
 The most recent publications deal with:

 2. Quadratic Unconstrained Binary Optimization (QUBO) and the Maximum Cut Problem (MaxCut)